neljohncereradeveloper/saas-hris-server/src/features/leave-management/domain/LEAVE_MANAGEMENT_DOMAIN.md

 6. **Create New Balances**

+   - Get or create new cutoff configuration for the next leave year period
    - For each active employee:
      - For each active LeavePolicy:
        - Get the active policy for leave type
        - Generate new year balances (see Process 6: Scenario A for detailed steps)
-       - Create LeaveBalance for new year:
+       - Create LeaveBalance for new leave year:
          - `earned`: policy.annualEntitlement
          - `used`: 0
-         - `carriedOver`: from previous year's calculation
+         - `carriedOver`: from previous leave year's calculation
          - `encashed`: 0
          - `remaining`: earned + carriedOver
          - `status`: OPEN
-         - `year`: new year
+         - `year`: new leave year identifier (e.g., "2024-2025")
          - `beginningBalance`: 0 (or set to carriedOver if tracking separately)

 7. **Start New Cycles (if needed)**